-$P_i$ = Population of Subunit i/ Total Population and $A_i$ = Area of Subunit i/ Total Area
+P_i = Population of Subunit i/ Total Population and

+$A_i = Area of Subunit_i / Total Area$

 - All tables are to be completed in the format given under Course Materials. - I expect complete bibliographic citations, including for census data.
-Just stating, for example, 2020 Census is incorrect.
-I have given you examples of bibliographic citations and I expect you to follow those examples. - Even if I have given you the data, you need to include the bibliographic citation for the ORIGINAL data, usually, but not always, the Census Bureau. - There will be significant deductions in points given for late assignments unless you have given me an excellent documentable excuse. - I do accept late labs up until the last day of class, but any lab that is more than 2 weeks late without a legitimate documented reason will be worth at most 50% of the earned points. - Emailed labs will not be graded.
+Just stating, for example, 2020 Census, is incorrect.
+I have given you examples of bibliographic citations, and I expect you to follow those examples.
+I will not accept bibliographic sources for census data that you have googled or somehow found otherwise. - Even if I have given you the data, you need to include the bibliographic citation for the ORIGINAL data, usually, but not always, the Census Bureau. - There will be significant deductions in points given for late assignments unless you have given me an excellent documentable excuse. - I do accept late labs up until the last day of class, but any lab that is more than 2 weeks late without a legitimate documented reason will be worth at most 50% of the earned points. - Emailed labs will not be graded.
 Labs submitted anywhere other than in the appropriate assignment folder will not be graded.
 Why?
 The grading rubric and the grade book are linked to the Assignment.
 This way there is a time-date stamp for each assignment and you receive your grade as soon as I grade it. - I do not give incompletes.
-You will receive the grade you have earned by the last day of class. - A grade of WU will be given to students who completely disappear from the class prior to submitting sufficient gradable work and neglect to withdraw from the course.
+You will receive the grade you have earned by the last day of class.

+- A grade of WU will be given to students who completely disappear from the class prior to submitting sufficient gradable work and neglect to withdraw from the course.
 This includes the final project and/or final exam.
 A grade of WU will also be given if you fail to complete enough work to earn a legitimate grade.
 If you disappear without officially withdrawing, it may affect your financial aid status. - The only students who will be eligible to request a grade of Pass/NC at the end of the semester are those who have completed ALL assignments (including every quiz) in a timely manner (that is, each one on its due date!).
 Remember that you are responsible for submitting the request for a grade of Pass/No Credit to the registrar by their posted date.
 This request is irrevocable. - If a documentable emergency situation arises that may result in the late submission of an assignment, please let me know as soon as possible via email.
 When you post, put a note in the comments reminding me of this email exchange. - Email Policy: I do check my email regularly.
 However, I do expect professional respectful communication via email.
 I am not your buddy or your Facebook friend; I am your professor.